iconindicators/appindicators/README.md

 ## Development Under Eclipse / Liclipse (PyDev)

-Install Eclipse; install Liclipse (via update site).
+Run Eclipse and install Liclipse (via update site).

 Ensure `indicatortest` runs in a terminal within the source tree as per the earlier section and `venv_run` exists.